pyun96/recursive-action-scanner/README.md

 ## How It Works

 ### Input Detection
-The scanner detects GitHub Action references in two types of files:
+The scanner detects GitHub Action references in three types of files:

 **Markdown Files (.md)**: Uses pattern matching to find action references:
 ```